SamhithPola2025/AOC-2025/README.md

 Insight: I realized that I could optimize the solution by skipping numbers that couldn’t possibly have repeating patterns (e.g., odd-length numbers).

 ### Day #3
-Now, I wont be going into exact details of how I went about solving this in the following 2-3 paragraphs, but this is just the general method and thought process I went with.
-If you want to see the exact solution, refer to (this)[day02/day2.cpp].
+For more context, view the problem [here](https://adventofcode.com/2025/day/3) Now, I wont be going into exact details of how I went about solving this in the following 2-3 paragraphs, but this is just the general method and thought process I went with.
+If you want to see the exact solution, refer to [this](day03/day3.cpp).

 I'm going to be very honest here, day 3 had me baffled.
 This seems like a very easy problem and it is but I had no clue where to start (spoiler alert, I did end up solving it), so here is what I did when I had no clue on what to do, but ended up solving it: